-This Letter of Agreement (LOA) is made and entered into by and between the City of Los Angeles ("City") and the Engineers and Architects Association (EAA), for Memorandum of Understanding (MOU) No.19 of the Supervisory Technical Unit (Unit).
+This Letter of Agreement (LOA) is made and entered into by and between the City of Los Angeles ("City") and the Engineers and Architects Association (EAA), for Memorandum of Understanding (MOU) No. 20 of the Supervisory Administrative Unit (Unit).
 The parties agree to the following LOA provisions:

 - 1. AMENDED MOU TERM The term of this MOU is June 23, 2019, through December 31, 2023.
-Refer to Article 1.5 of this MOU for amended provision. - 2.
-FURLOUGHS No furloughs will be implemented during Fiscal Year 2020/2021.
+Refer to Article 1.5 of this MOU for amended provision. - FURLOUGHS No furloughs will be implemented during Fiscal Year 2020/2021.
 Further, the parties agree to meet and confer on furloughs before implementation of furloughs in any other years during the term of this MOU. - 3.
 LAYOFFS No layoffs will be implemented during Fiscal Year 2020/2021. - 4.
 MAXIMUM ACCUMULATION OF OVERTIME During the term of this MOU, the maximum accumulation of overtime is increased to 240 hours.
 Refer to Article 6.2 of this MOU for amended provision. - 5.
 PERSONAL LEAVE Additional compensatory leave time of 40 hours per calendar year provided as personal leave for eligible unit members.
 Refer to Article 7.9 of this MOU for new provision. - 6.
 SALARY ADJUSTMENTS AND DEFERRALS The amended Salary Adjustment effective dates are as follows: - A. The 2% salary adjustment scheduled for January 31, 2021, shall be deferred to June 19, 2022, as reflected in Appendix E. - B. The 2% salary adjustment scheduled for January 30, 2022, shall be deferred to January 29, 2023, as reflected in Appendix F. - C. The 1.5% salary adjustment scheduled for June 19, 2022, shall be deferred to June 18, 2023, as reflected in Appendix G. - D. Refer to Article 6.1 of this MOU for amended provision. - 7.
 TECHNICAL CORRECTIONS The parties agree that all resolved technical corrections and clean up language has been incorporated in this MOU.

 - 8. UNPAID DAYS Notwithstanding two (2) previously agreed upon unpaid days (November 3, 2020 and April 2, 2021), two (2) additional unpaid days in Fiscal Year 2020/2021 shall be taken as follows: - A. On Friday, February 12, 2021, all employees will take an unpaid day.
 In operations where minimum staffing levels must be maintained, employees will be paid for hours worked in accordance with FLSA regulations. - B. On Friday May 28, 2021, all employees will take an unpaid day.
 In operations where minimum staffing levels must be maintained, employees will be paid for hours worked in accordance with FLSA regulations. - 9.
 SALARIES REOPENER The parties agree to reopen negotiations to meet and confer on salaries only no earlier than January 1, 2022. - 10.
-CLASSIFICATION ACCRETIONS Addition of classifications accreted pursuant to the Employee Relations Board decisions and orders as follows: - A. Senior Airport Planner, Code 7934, accreted January 25, 2021; - B. Refer to Appendices D through G for amendment. - 11.
+CLASSIFICATION ACCRETION Addition of classification accreted pursuant to the Employee Relations Board decision and order as follows: - A. Principal Project Coordinator, Code 9134, accreted January 25, 2021; - B. Senior Benefits Analyst, Code 9109, accreted January 25, 2021; - C. Senior Housing, Planning and Economic Analyst, Code 8505, accreted December 14, 2020; - D. Refer to Appendices D through G for amendment. - 11.
 REVIEW OF CLASSIFICATION SPECIFICATIONS The parties agree to extend the existing timelines to allow completion of review by the Personnel Department.
 Refer to Letter of Agreement for updated dates. - 12.
 BULLETIN BOARDS Parties agree to explore digital options.
 Refer to Letter of Agreement.